 The United Kingdom’s exit from the EU will also have an impact on higher education.
 Please note that there is still a high degree of uncertainty around future relations.
 Although utmost care was taken in compiling the information below, no rights can be derived from this document.

-Note: The new date for Brexit is 31 October 2019.
-All dates mentioned with regards to residency remain the same until further notice from the Dutch government
+All dates mentioned concerning residency remain the same until further notice from the Dutch government.

 Prospective & current students from the UK

 Brexit may have consequences for your tuition fee, insurances, student financing and residence permit.
 In case of a No-deal Brexit (without withdrawal agreement from the EU), the consequences will be different than in case of a Deal Brexit (a withdrawal agreement between the EU and the UK).

 What happens in case of a ‘No-Deal Brexit’ ?

 If you are a UK citizen already registered in the Netherlands on 31 October 2019 in the Basisregistratie Personen (BRP) of your municipality, you can complete your studies with the same rights as an EU citizen.
 You will continue to pay statutory tuition fee (i.e. that same as EU citizens) and retain the right to apply for tuition fee loans and student financing if you meet all the necessary requirements.

 You can even continue into a master’s programme under the same conditions in your bachelor’s programme, so long as you stay registered (BRP) in the Netherlands after receiving your bachelor’s degree.

 If you are an exchange student at Maastricht University (UM) in the Erasmus + programme, you will most likely be able to complete your stay and receive financial support.

 If you are a high school student with UK citizenship already registered in the Netherlands on 31 October 2019, you can retain your EU rights so long as you remain registered in the Netherlands.